Shaaali/identity-apps/docs/quickstarts/qsg-spa-javascript.md

 ::: tip Before you begin

 1. Create an organization in Asgardeo
-2. Create a consumer user for your organization
+2. Create a customer account in your organization
 3. Install npm and node in your local environment

 :::